amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 The Big-O notation is used to classify algorithms based on their running time or space (memory used) as the input grows.
 The `O` function is the growth rate in function of the input size `n`.

-Before we dive in, here is the **big O cheatsheet** and examples that we are going to cover on this post:
+Before we dive in, here is the **big O cheatsheet** and examples that we are going to cover on this post. **Click** on them to go directly to the implementation 😉

 <!--